Myles Byrne: 1798 Rebellion

 At the age of 17 Byrne was asked to join the government Yeomanry.
 He choose instead to join the Society of United Irish.
 In defiance of the British Crown and the Protestant Ascendancy the oath-bound movement was determined to achieve an independent and representative government for Ireland.
 He participated in preparations in Wexford for the 1798 Rebellion, and at the age of 18 fought at the Battle of Tubberneeing on 4 June and, in command of a division of pikemen, in the attack on Arklow (9 June) in which the rebel leader Father Michael Murphy was killed.
-In the face of a general rout, he led a rebel charge in the Battle of Vinegar Hill (21 June).
+In the face of a general rout, he led a rebel charge in the Battle of Vinegar Hill (21 June), in the defence a position he considered impossibly exposed and a measure of the profoundly misguided strategy of the rebel leadership.

 Keeping command of a small band, Byrne seized Goresbridge (23 June) but had to deplore the murder of several prisoners and other atrocities committed by his men in revenge for the torture and executions that had been visited upon the peasantry by the yeomanry and government militia.
-After further skirmishes he joined Joseph Holt and Michael Dwyer in taking to the Wicklow Hills to continue a guerrilla resistance.
+After further skirmishes, he joined Joseph Holt and Michael Dwyer in taking to the Wicklow Hills to continue a guerrilla resistance.
+The failure of General Humbert in Connacht to take the same course with his expeditionary force in August – to take to the mountains and await renewed rebel mobilisation and reinforcement – and to seek open battle with the "English army", he attributed to the French commander's vanity.

 After Holt accepted terms (transportation to Australia) in November, Byrne, assisted by his sister, escaped to Dublin.
-He recalled of his sister: “If I had not remarked a long scar on her neck, she would not have mentioned anything herself.
+He recalled of his sister: "If I had not remarked a long scar on her neck, she would not have mentioned anything herself.
 A yeoman ... threatened to cut her throat with his sabre if she did not tell instantly the place in which I was hiding.
 The cowardly villain, no doubt, would have put his threat in execution had not some of his comrades interfered to prevent him".